thunder-project/thunder/python/README.rst

 	thunder-submit <package/analysis> <datadirectory> <outputdirectory> <opts>

-We also include a script for launching an Amazon EC2 cluster with Thunder presintalled
+We also include a script for launching an Amazon EC2 cluster with thunder presintalled

 ::